Learn about Australian immigration lawyers here

 Your visa outcome will affect where you live and how you live the rest of your life and, importantly, whether that will be permitted in Australia.

 Once an application is made, then your answers to questions throughout the application process will be forever recorded as having been given by you and sworn (declared) to be true and correct.

 The answers that you provide and the documents that you upload into immigration systems directly affect whether or not you meet the criteria for the visa applied for and whether or not you’ll be able to apply for and be granted future visas.

-Unfortunately, the Department of Home Affairs is not very forgiving when it comes to incorrect answers and documents with irregularities, not to mention documents which are found to be bogus.
+Unfortunately, the Department of Home Affairs is not very forgiving when it comes to incorrect answers and documents with irregularities, not to mention documents that are found to be bogus.

 What can I expect from my Australian immigration lawyer?

-After booking in a consultation with an Australian immigration lawyer you can expect to get initial oral advice in terms of what to do next.
+After booking a consultation with an Australian immigration lawyer, you can expect to get initial oral advice in terms of what to do next.